- Music festivals are notorious for bringing in A-list headliners that fans want to see up up and personal.

-This implies that the second-to-last performer on the main stage will finish an hour or two, if not longer, before the headline performance starts.
-That may seem inconvenient, but it is your greatest chance to be near to the stage.
+This means the second-to-last artist who performs on the main stage will finish an hour or two before the headlining set begins, sometimes more.
+It may seem inconvenient, but it is your greatest chance to be near to the stage.

 If you leave between performances, you’ll be caught behind the ever-growing crowds jostling for the same perspective you want.

-On Friday, I arrived at the main stage just before Kehlani’s planned performance at 5:30 p.m.
+On Friday, I made my way to the main stage just before Kehlani was scheduled to perform at 5:30 PM.
 (Fortunately, I was intending to watch Kehlani’s set anyway since I adore her.
 “All Me” is a banger.)

 I was around 25-30 rows back when Kehlani joined the stage.
-People often shift and leave in the midst of a performance to use the restroom, eat, watch another show, or just because their legs are weary, which provided me with a few opportunities to go forward.
+However, people often shift and leave in the middle of a set — to use the bathroom, eat, catch another show, or simply because their legs are tired — which gave me a few chances to move forward.

-Throughout Kehlani’s hour-long performance, I bobbed and weaved.
-I’d moved maybe five rows by the time she finished her last song.
+During Kehlani’s hour-long performance, I bobbed and weaved.
+By the time she played her final song, I’d advanced five or so rows.